November 2, 2022

 With a free account, you get 10 GB of cloud storage for sharing projects and collaborating with others on your team, along with the ability to import and export a variety of file types.
 Free users also gain access to a 3D Warehouse, which includes user- and manufacturer-generated models to help fill out your layout quickly.
 You can also easily share and show off your designs on a mobile device with SketchUp’s Viewer app.

 Sometimes the best solution is one you already have.
-No, Microsoft Excel is not specifically built for retail store layout design, but its grid-based layout and plethora of options and features can help planners create sketches of their ideal layout that they can replicate in specialized software.
+No, Microsoft Excel is not specifically built for retail store layout design, but its grid-based layout and plethora of options and features can help planners create sketches of their ideal layout that they can replicate in specialized retail design software.

 You’d be surprised what you can whip together with enough time and elbow grease.
 Check out this guide to creating a detailed store layout by editing gridlines, setting column sizes, and inserting one of the dozens of shapes and objects Excel already has built in.
 They’ve even got a free downloadable template to help get you started.